Ovtcharov Innerforce ALC Pro-Line Racket

 - All Pro-Line Rackets Come Fully Assembled

-PLEASE NOTE: Ultimately, most players find a blade that best suits their own individual and unique style of play and will use that blade for an extended period of time.
+PLEASE NOTE: Ultimately, most players find a blade that best suits their own individual and unique style of play and will use that blade for many years.
 If properly cared for, the blade will last years.
 However, the rubber will wear out over time and need to be replaced.
 When that day comes, DO NOT THROW THIS RACKET AWAY!
 The glue that is used to assemble Butterfly Pro-Line rackets will allow you to easily remove the old rubber.
 You can have the rubber professionally installed or you can even do it yourself!
 Replace with the same rubber or upgrade to one that offers more speed, or more spin, or both!

 Did You Know?